brass material

 High Material Utilization

-Corrosion Resistance and Long Lifespan
+Corrosion Resistance & Long Lifespan

-Application of cnc machining brass part
+Application of brass part

 Electronics Industry